Male lies on the southern shore of the North Male atoll and is the capital of the Maldives.

 Anchoring in Malé atoll itself is difficult because of depth.
 A patch with a minimum depth of 50 ft (15 m) is reported at 4°10.40'N 73°29.80'E. If this place is occupied, one must be prepared to anchor nearby in depths of around 150 ft (50 m).

 The Coastguard must inspect the yacht and provide clearance before any of the other officials.
 No one must go ashore until clearance is completed.
 Customs, Immigration and Health will board during office hours to carry out the rest of the clearance.
 Note that Sunday is classed as a working day in the Maldives.

-Last updated February 2011.
+Last updated August 2015.

-Anchoring fees in Male are about $60 for one month, $212 for two months.
+Anchoring fees in 2015 in Male were approx. $60 for one month, $212 for two months.

-Last updated November 2011.
+Last updated January 2016.